Sushi Tei, Martin Place

 We also felt like hotpot so we ordered the small sized Wagyu hot pot which turned out to be an extremely interesting plate balanced on top of water-proof paper and a somehow fire-resistant one at that.

-I ordered the Tonkotsu broth which didn’t go very well, Miss K loved it but I thought it tasted odd mixed with Beef.
+I ordered the Tonkotsu broth which didn’t go very well, Miss K loved it but I thought it tasted odd with Beef.

 This was the meat that went into the hot pot, very similar to Mizuya but still not where near as high graded as genuine Wagyu available overseas.